PrismLibrary/Prism-Samples-Forms/09-MasterDetail/ReadMe.md

 # Master Detail

-TODO
+This example shows:

-- Show How to use the Master Detail Page
+- How to use the MasterDetailPage with Xamarin.Forms and Prism
-- Should have the following Menu Options
-  - Conventional use with a NavigationPage / Content Page
+- Conventional Use with a NavigationPage / ContentPage
-  - Less common use with a Tabbed Page as the Child
+- Less common use with a TabbedPage as the Child
-  - Should show the Hamburger icon on all platforms
+- Hamburger icon on all platforms